GarmanGroup/RABDAM/README.md

 -	Keywords and their associated values must be separated by “=”.
 Successive keyword / value pairs must be separated by “,”.
 -	Multiple values for the same keyword must be separated by “;”.
 Alternatively, it is possible to specify a range of consecutive (numerical) values by providing the minimum and maximum values of the range separated by “-”.
 So, you could direct RABDAM to highlight atoms 2, 3 and 4 on the output *B*<sub>Damage</sub> kernel density estimate via either *highlightAtoms=2;3;4* or *highlightAtoms=2-4*.

-Below is an example input file instructing RABDAM to analyse the RNase structures 2BLP and 2BLZ, writing the output files to the directory C:\Users\UserName\Documents\RABDAM_test_output, and highlighting atoms 14, 15, 16 and 30 on the output *B*<sub>Damage</sub> kernel density estimate.
+Below is an example input file instructing RABDAM to analyse the lysozyme structures 4H8X and 4H9I, writing the output files to the directory C:\Users\UserName\Documents\RABDAM_test_output, and highlighting atoms 14, 15, 16 and 30 on the output *B*<sub>Damage</sub> kernel density estimate.
 All other parameters are set to their default values.
 This example input file ("*example_input.txt*") is provided along with the RABDAM Python scripts that can be downloaded from this web page.

 ```
-2BLP, 2BLZ,
+4H8X, 4H9I,
 dir=C:\Users\UserName\Documents\RABDAM_test_output,
 batchContinue=False,
 overwrite=False,